iSHAREScheme/eSEALsGuide/digidentity/digidentity-eSeal-NL.md

 - Click on this page on 'Direct eSeal aanvragen' to start the procurement process
 - Reach out to Digidentity to request access to the Autosigner

+> [!NOTE]
+> When using the Digidentity Autosigner, usage charges may apply.

 ## Using the eSeal

 The eSeal can be used to sign JWTs using the [autosigner API](https://docs.digidentity.com/#912f1f8e-8e93-4e5c-ba14-1b0ae7175fca).